 Sore, red or bleeding gums – often indicators of gum disease.
 If caught early, it can be treated.
-Gums should be healthy and pink, not red and sensitive, and it’s important to treat before it develops into periodontitis (which can cause tooth loss and recession of both the gum and underlying bone).
+Gums should be healthy and pink, not red and sensitive, and it’s important to treat them before it develops into periodontitis (which can cause tooth loss and recession of both the gum and underlying bone).

 Spots on the teeth – usually signs of decay, which your dental hygienist can help with during your scale & polish treatment.

 Dull, discoloured teeth – your dental hygienist may be able to carry out teeth whitening, subject to a consultation.
-This can help lift your smile by several shades, and restore that bright, sparkling and youthful quality to the smile.
+This can help lift your smile by several shades and restore that bright, sparkling and youthful quality to the smile.